 You’ve to be honest in your answer, don’t over-qualify yourself as the perfectionist for work.
 Avoid clichés like “hard-worker” and “good communication skills” and all.
-Just describe how you really prefer to work, and stress on your good sides, your vision, and commitment to finishing a work at hand.
+Just describe how you prefer to work, and stress on your better sides, your vision, and commitment to finishing work at hand.

 20- Do you ever get angry at work?
 How do you handle it?

 Don’t ever say you’ve never got angry at work.
-That’s kind of impossible.
-By angry, the HR means losing control.
-I highly doubt that you’ve never lost control during working on a project or something.
+That’s also impossible.
+When HR mentions the term angry, they mean losing control.
+I highly doubt that you’ve never lost control of your temper during working on a project or something.
 Stress tends to make people angry.

 So how would you answer this question without looking like an unwelcomed team member?

-The best way is to admit that you sometimes get angry yes, but in very specific situations, that doesn’t happen a lot, and there was a very good reason behind your actions.
-You can tell a situation where you got angry, but don’t make it reflect poorly on you.
+The best way is to admit that you sometimes get angry.
+Yes, but in rare situations, that doesn’t happen a lot, and there was a massive reason for your actions.
+You can tell an instance where you got angry, but don’t make it reflect poorly on you.

-Choose the situation you will talk about.
-At first show the reason behind your frustration, and make the situation work-related not personal.
+Choose the situation you will talk about it.
+At first, show the reason behind your frustration, and make the case work-related not personal.
 Keep it brief and to the point.

 And most importantly, avoid heated words; don’t keep saying “angry” and “hate” and words alike.
 Talk with least emotion as you can, and use words like “upset” or “disappointed”.
-This will show that you didn’t really lose control in the situation, and handled it wisely.
-And the last of all, show how you got to a solution to the problem.
+By doing that, it will show that you didn’t lose control in the situation, and handled it wisely.
+And the last of all, explain how you got to a solution to the problem.

 21- What can you contribute to this company?

-This is a question that needs preparation. its answer is very related to the career goals question (No. 18).
+This question needs preparation.
+Its answer is very related to the career goals question (No. 18).
 As we stated before, you must read about the company and its vision and mission.
 Search for what the company wants to reach or achieve in a couple of years.

 22- What challenges are you looking for in your next job?

-First, show your skills, especially the new ones, which you are looking for a work to use your them efficiently.
+First, show your skills, especially the new ones, which you are looking for work to use them efficiently.

-Secondly, Show your motivation and how you like challenges and up for it, whatever the difficulty.
-That you will put your mind to challenges and work hard to get past them, to start facing new challenges.
+Second, Show your motivation and how you like challenges and up for it.
+Whatever the difficulty, you will put your mind to work hard to get past them, to start facing new challenges.

-Thirdly, Connect your answer to the job at hand, and how this job would have the challenges you are looking for.
+Third, Connect your answer to the job at hand, and how this job would have the challenges you need.

-And the last of all, as always, you need to show examples for your motivation and accepting challenges coming in your way, or even searching for next challenges yourself.
+And the last of all, as always, you need to show examples for your motivation and accepting challenges coming in your way, or even searching for next challenge yourself.

-Let’s close this article by saying that preparing for interviews can be crucial for your career and life, and both of them deserve from you all the time to prepare very well.
+Let’s close this article by saying that preparing for interviews can be crucial for your career and life, and both of them deserve from you all the time to be ready.